PXLVision/eigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 	23 24

-In the example, we used one of the predefined formats.
-Other predefined formats are
+In the example, we used the predefined format `Eigen::IOFormats::Plain`.
+Here is the list of all predefined formats from which you can choose:
+- `Eigen::IOFormats::Plain` for a plain output without braces.
+Different submatrices are separated by a blank line.
 - `Eigen::IOFormats::Numpy` for numpy-like output.
 - `Eigen::IOFormats::Native` for a `c++` like output which can be directly copy-pasted to setValues().
 - `Eigen::IOFormats::Short` for a stream like output.